casper-network/casper-sidecar/README.md

 max_requests_per_second = 50
 request_timeout_in_seconds = 10
 ```

-This information determines outbound connection criteria for the Sidecar's `rest_server`.

 * `port` - The port for accessing the sidecar's `rest_server`. `18888` is the default, but operators are free to choose their own port as needed.
 * `max_concurrent_requests` - The maximum total number of simultaneous requests that can be made to the REST server.